Valeriia at the All-Ukrainian Network of People Living with HIV office in Kiev. Photo: Megan Birot

 While the country’s healthcare system was hit hard by the recession in the aftermath of the Euromaidan in 2014 and revolving door of ministers, is it now firmly intent on bridging the systemic gap between detection and treatment.
 Recent health reforms include the launch of eHealth services, the establishment of the National Public Health Institute, and improved HIV testing accessibility in regional healthcare centers.

 Acting Minister of Health Ulana Suprun, who has been credited for spearheading the reforms, has vowed the country would contain the HIV epidemic by 2030.

-Last year, the Ukrainian government also increased the HIV budget for the procurement of medication by 171% and the tuberculosis budget by 133% compared to the previous year and committed to another 25% increase in the next budget cycle.
+Last year, the Ukrainian government also increased the HIV budget for the procurement of medication by 171 percent and the tuberculosis budget by 133 percent compared to the previous year and committed to another 25 percent increase in the next budget cycle.

 “The response in Ukraine was mainly coordinated by civil society and international donors at the beginning of the epidemic.
 Since the Euromaidan, the government became more involved as a partner and is showing real progress in the fight against HIV,” says Jacek Tyszko, country director for UNAIDS.

 “Statistically, we are doing better than Russia for example who has a much higher AIDS related death rate, where the epidemic is spreading more generally with not enough access to treatment.
 Ukraine’s epidemic is still very concentrated within key populations, with much lower fatality rates, and all those diagnosed get free treatment.”